CzSuperMan/MyTest_Test/readme.txt

 3

 Beautiful Girl  £¬Do you love me?
+I Love You .